shc-0/RESTful-API-for-a-Bookstore-Management-System/README.md

 ## Introduction

-This documentation provides an overview of the backend development assignment for FarmwiseAI.
+This documentation provides an overview of the backend development.
 The assignment is structured into several modules, each contributing to the development of a backend system.
 The modules include System Modules, Code Base Modules, DBMS Model, and APIs.

 ## System Modules